emfinfo/daolayer/README.md

 Project documentation here :
 https://www.jcsinfo.ch/doc/daolayer<br>

+New in release 6.1.5 (1.07.2022) :
+* small change in getEntityInfo to avoid some of NullPointerException when db is closed

 New in release 6.1.4 (27.01.2021) :
 * correct a bug when JPA getSingleResult has no value